Alicia Luque, Ph.D. | Applied (Psycho/Neuro)Linguist

 Alicia's overall research agenda is informed by the fields of linguistics, cognitive psychology, and neuroscience and focuses on investigating the set of individual factors that contribute to proficient bi/multilingualism as well as on elucidating the ways in which the (becoming) bi/multilingual experience impacts linguistic, socio-affective, and neurocognitive function.

-Her areas of specialization are adult second language acquisition and heritage speaker bilingualism.
+Her areas of specialization are adult second/third language acquisition and heritage speaker bilingualism.
 She also has a secondary specialization in the acquisition and processing of (morpho)syntax using psycholinguistic and neurolinguistic methods.

 For downloadable versions of available presentations and publications visit Alicia's ResearchGate page.